Arborescent/sfen-bro/README.md

 # sfen-bro

-Quick preview tool for SFEN shogi positions.
+Quick SFEN shogi position preview tool from clipboard.

 Supports standard shogi (9x9) and minishogi (5x5).

 ## Usage

 1. Copy an SFEN string to your clipboard
-2. Run `sfen-bro [path-to-config.json]`
+2. Run `sfen-bro [path-to-config.json]` (you may want to bind this to a hotkey)
-3. A borderless window opens displaying the board
+3. A borderless window opens displaying the board position
 4. Dismiss with Escape or by clicking outside the window (losing focus)

-Without a config file, pieces are rendered using kanji characters.
+Without a config file, pieces are rendered using an included TTF font.
 Gote pieces are displayed upside down.

 ## Configuration (optional)